Prenatal Colostrum Expression

 Getting started

-• Find somewhere comfortable to sit and begin by very gently massaging your breasts for around 30 seconds or so.
+- Find somewhere comfortable to sit.
+Gently massage your breasts for around 30 seconds or so.

-• Begin with 3 to 5 minutes of expression on each breast, two to three times per day, expressing from each breast at least twice but you can go back and forth between breasts many times throughout the 3 to 5 minutes.
+- Begin with 3 to 5 minutes of expression on each breast, two to three times per day, expressing from each breast at least twice.
+You can also go back and forth between breasts many times throughout the 3 to 5 minutes.
 If you feel any cramping or contractions stop immediately.

 Storing the colostrum